myLeafy1/startup/README.md

 this is a game that i programmed for a class, have fun playing it

+disclaimer: i work as a web developer for the mtc, my notes may be sparse

+# Startup html

+i need 6 pages, the login page, game-home page, the friend page, the game page, the settings page, and the game over page. i have added links in buttons so that they all connect to each other as they should.

 ## Elevator pitch:
 I am making a procedurally generated rouge-like game with a focus on speed running.
 The game will be built using JavaScript and React.
 It’ll have a built-in speed running leaderboard, and a separate leaderboard for your friends, if you have logged in. you need to be logged in to post to the leader board.